 Flowers sent to the Cathedral: Any flowers sent to the Cathedral will be placed in the Gould Room where loved ones gather before the service.
-We discourage the sending of flowers because of the logistical difficulties of getting them home after the service.
+However, we discourage the sending of flowers because of the logistical difficulties of getting them home after the service.
+The family is responsible for removing the flowers following the service and reception.

-Flowers for the reception: If you choose to host a reception at the Cathedral after the service, you are free to engage the florist of your choice.
-If you do not already have a florist in mind, we recommend Faith Flowers (404-922-8298), as they are most familiar with our facilities and procedures.
-Suggested budgets for standard funeral receptions are \$350 for the Court of Gratitude or \$500 for Child Hall (tax not included).
+Reception Flowers: If you choose to host a reception at the Cathedral after the service, you are free to engage the florist of your choice.
+If you do not already have a florist in mind, we recommend the Cathedral-approved florists listed above.
+These florists are familiar with our facilities and procedures.